 In 2009 the National government announced significant funding cuts to evening and weekend adult education classes at schools.
 Remaining funding was directed away from non-vocational classes like cooking towards literacy and numeracy classes delivered by schools and community providers, and foundation courses delivered by institutes of technology and wānanga to prepare students for tertiary study.
 Non-vocational courses continued but providers had to charge higher fees.
 Enrolments dropped and many schools closed their adult education programmes.
 Community providers that received no direct government funding relied on grants or funds provided by other government departments.
 The number of evening and weekend class students dropped from 153,746 in 2009 to 22,503 in 2013.

 New adult education services less reliant on public funding emerged in the 2010s.
 Wellington-based Chalkle (founded in 2012) connected teachers and learners through a website.
-Teachers set their own fees and classes were held in all sorts of venues, like libraries, community halls, offices and cafés.
+Teachers set their own fees and classes were held in all sorts of venues, including libraries, community halls, offices and cafés.